 - Guide 1: How to Remove ServHelper Trojan from Windows.

-- Guide 2: Get rid of ServHelper Trojan from Mac OS X.
+- Guide 2: Get rid of ServHelper Trojan on Mac OS X.

-- Guide 3: Remove ServHelper Trojan from Google Chrome.
+- Guide 3: Remove ServHelper Trojan in Google Chrome.

 - Guide 4: Erase ServHelper Trojan from Mozilla Firefox.